Olivia-Micheal/NYC-collision-/README.md

 Start with the four numbers at the top of this page.
 Out of 238,000 accidents, 116,000 caused an injury, a 48.7 percent injury rate, but only 635 caused a death, a fatality rate of just 0.27 percent.
 Most of what happened in this dataset was survivable.
 But keep looking, because the next two charts show exactly where the real danger is hiding.

 Look at the vehicle type chart.
 Motorcycles sit far above every other category at a death rate of 3.09 percent, compared to 1.05 percent for utility vehicles, 0.89 percent for scooters, 0.67 percent for construction vehicles, and 0.61 percent for vehicles marked not reported.
 That means motorcycles are roughly eleven times more deadly than the citywide average of 0.27 percent, and close to three times more deadly than the next highest category.
-That gap is not subtle, it is the single biggest number on this entire dashboard.

 Now look at the borough chart beside it.
 Staten Island sits at the top with a fatality rate of 0.32 percent, ahead of Bronx at 0.30 percent, Manhattan at 0.27 percent, Queens at 0.25 percent, and Brooklyn at 0.24 percent, even though it almost certainly has far fewer total accidents than Manhattan or Brooklyn.

-Read that chart carefully and it tells you something busier boroughs cannot: a lower number of accidents does not mean a lower level of danger.
+**Key takeaway:** Accident volume and accident danger are two different problems, and this page is the proof.
+Motorcyclists face a level of risk more than ten times the citywide average, and Staten Island residents face more danger per accident than boroughs with heavier traffic.
+A safety strategy built only from the first two pages of this dashboard would completely miss both of these groups.

 ## Key Insights and Findings